Rethinking Global Context in Crowd Counting: Conclusion

 \section{Conclusion}

 In this paper, we study the value of global context information in crowd counting with point supervision.
 We build a strong baseline using transformers to encode features with global receptive fields.
-Based on that, we proposed two novel module: token-attention module (TAM) and regression-token module (RTM).
-Extensive experiments are conducted to validate the effectiveness of the proposed method.
-State-of-the-art performance is achieved on ShanghaiTech, UCF-QNRF, JHU-CROWD++, and NWPU.
-Unlike most previous methods which are based on CNNs, we provide an alternative perspective for extracting valuable features for point-supervised crowd counting, which could bring new insights to this community.
+Based on that, we proposed two novel modules: token-attention module and regression-token module.
+Extensive experiments are conducted to validate the effectiveness of the proposed techniques.
+Our context techniques achieve significant improvement on ShanghaiTech \cite{zhang2016single}, UCF-QNRF \cite{idrees2018composition}, JHU-CROWD++ \cite{sindagi2020jhu}, and NWPU \cite{wang2020nwpu} datasets.
+Therefore, we conclude that facilitating the representation of global context significantly benefits crowd counting.